 9.7 Message idempotency

 9.7.1 All DIP Users’ systems are expected to be idempotent in terms of handling duplicate messages.
+Duplicate messages will be identified using the Sender Unique Reference and the Transaction ID.

 9.7.2 For clarity, if a DIP User’s systems make an identical API call, it is expected that the effect in the DIP User’s system will be the same as if a single call is made.